2022 HYBRID IRB CONFERENCE - July 28, 2022

 Accreditation

-NWABR has applied for/been approved for the following CE credits:
+NWABR will apply/has been approved for the following CE credits:

-- SOCRA - The Society of Clinical Research Associates (SOCRA www.SOCRA.org) accepts documentation of candidate participation in continuing education programs for recertification if the program is applicable to clinical research regulations, operations or management, or to the candidate’s clinical research therapeutic area.
-This program offers 8 hours of CE credit.
+- The Society of Clinical Research Associates (SOCRA - www.SOCRA.org) accepts documentation of candidate participation in continuing education programs for recertification if the program is applicable to clinical research regulations, operations or management, or to the candidate’s clinical research therapeutic area.
+This program offers 8.5 hours of CE credit.

 Sponsors and Vendors